 Why a mast only?

 Wings get all the attention, but the mast is the heaviest and most expensive component of your foil.
 While wing preferences among riders vary from fast and twitchy to slow and stable, everyone appreciates a stiff mast and lightweight setup.
 Project Cedrus was designed to cut the weight of a typical aluminum foil by up to 40%, without having to invest in an entire new setup.
+It was designed to exceed the strength and stiffness of any carbon mast on the market, at comparable or lesser weight.
 It’s compatible with any board, and many wingsets as your skill and preferences evolve.
-It’s designed to be the one piece of kite gear you don’t feel obliged to upgrade every season, handmade for you in the Pacific Northwest.
+It’s designed to be the one piece of kite gear you don’t feel obliged to upgrade every season, custom made for you, in the length you want, in the Pacific Northwest.

 How do you make a mast that's stiffer, stronger, and lighter?
 That seems impossible.

 It’s basic solid mechanics.
 A foil mast is a beam, subject to bending and torsion loads.
 The most effective way to increase stiffness is to grow the moment of inertia, and more specifically the beam height.
 In a foil, this means a thicker section, which comes at the expense of drag.
+At 19mm, Project Cedrus is a little thicker than most masts, but a similar profile to the Axis mast, for example.
 Mast drag is only one component of total foil drag, and the further out of the water you extend the smaller the impact.
 Working with an America’s Cup foil designer, I optimized the section shape Project Cedrus for stiffness, weight, drag, and separation angle.

 Who is Project Cedrus designed for?